 Seeing Stars And Other Things

-At no point did we ever give up, but I realised I hadn’t written a log entry for two days.
-It was a subconscious way of forgetting the past and dealing only with each new situation as it presented itself to us.
+But at no point did we ever give up, we knew there would be an end to it at some point, we just needed to get through it.
+I realised I hadn’t written a log entry for two days, a subconscious way of forgetting the past and dealing only with each new situation as it presented itself to us.

-Dawn arrived but daylight offered little comfort.
-I cranked up the satphone and called Divanty.
+Dawn arrived, but daylight offered little comfort.
+I cranked up the satphone and called SY Divanty.

 It sounded like a Hitchcock film.
 If Divanty, a well-found S&S designed 52ft Nauticat couldn’t make it, what chance did we have?
 It was mildly encouraging that they had had a similar experience to us, minus half the mishaps.
 Not that I would wish this scenario on anyone.

-We continued like this the whole day.
-We were burning through fuel at a ridiculous rate but inch-by-inch we were heading behind the lee of the atolls once more and slowly, gradually, the sea state settled.
+We continued like this the whole day, burning through fuel at a ridiculous rate but inch-by-inch we were heading behind the lee of the atolls once more and slowly, gradually, the sea state settled.

 Day Four: Leaving Hell

-The squalls continued.
-By now we were used to them and prepared for each one as they arrived, and we were able to ride with them and point ourselves in the right direction.
+By now we were used to them and prepared for each one as they arrived, and were able to ride with them and point ourselves in the right direction.